 “Thank you to the entire staff and administration at Pillsbury for your caring, compassionate and professional care of my mother.
 Words cannot adequately express how grateful I and my entire family are to you all. ”

 “We first want to let you know that we are amazed and grateful for the staff at Allenwood.
 Every single person we have met including nursing, cleaning, dining room and administrative staff has been friendly, warm and caring.
-My parents feel very welcome and comfortable and that has made the transition from their previous apartment go very well. - Iris Bloom, daughter”
+My parents feel very welcome and comfortable and that has made the transition from their previous apartment go very well. - Iris Banks, daughter”

 “THANK YOU for everything you did for my mom in the past year and a half she was living at Pillsbury - and I really mean LIVING!